Website redesigns can be perilous:

 Do Some Wireframing

 Once you know what’s working and what you need to fix, use a basic wireframing tool like Moqups to start laying out key pages.
-Try and lay out a product page, category page, and homepage:
+Try and layout a product page, category page, and homepage.
+Here are a few tips:

 - Start by copying the layout of the most successful ecommerce site in your niche